Activator Industry Mentors

 How do we get started?

-There’s be an short (45 minute) online briefing session for all Activators early in the year.
+There will be be a short (30 minute) online briefing session for all Activators early in the year.
 All Activators must commit to either attending the session live or watching the recording before commencing their residency.

 Following the briefing session, Future Anything will introduce you directly to the key contact at your matched school.

-We recommend you arrange a short call with the teacher at a mutually convenient time to get to know each other and to chat about your residency and to lock in the timings and arrangements that work for you both.
-The Future Anything team will be happy to join this call if you’d like them to.
+We will support you to arrange a short call with the teacher at a mutually convenient time to get to know each other and to chat about your residency and to lock in the timings and arrangements that work for you both.
+This will normally involve in person or virtual support in the classroom providing feedback on student ideas.

 Do I need to visit my school in person?